Healthy students learn better

 How to use our services

-Complete the registration forms for the school-based health center at your child’s school.
+Complete a registration for the school-based health program.
+Find a school-based health center.
 Parents and guardians do not have to be present for a health visit, but are welcome.
 We follow up with parents, as appropriate, after health visits.
-You can get registration packets at the school-based health center, or on the webpage for the school-based health center on this website.
-Find a school-based health center.
+Registration packets are available in person at the school-based health center and online.

 Confidential services to minors